 The San Francisco Fellows program affords recipients the opportunity to learn about local government while working full time as a city employee.
 Fellows must have earned an undergraduate degree in the past five years.
 They participate in learning and development sessions designed to help develop essential workplace skills, enhance understanding of city processes and hone leadership ability.
 Fellows travel outside of San Francisco to increase their understanding of the larger context of their work.
 They work together on small group-consulting projects for various city departments.

-The SMART Scholarship for Service Program was established by the Department of Defense to support undergraduate and graduate students pursuing degrees in science, technology, engineering and mathematics disciplines.
+The SMART Scholarship-for-Service Program was established by the Department of Defense to support undergraduate and graduate students pursuing degrees in science, technology, engineering and mathematics disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DOD laboratories.
 It is open to undergraduate and graduate students.
 For application details, see https://www.smartscholarship.org/smart?id=kb_article&sys_id=0383c5d6db2a03006bb8f4b40f961956.

-The Swanson Fellowship annually awards fellowships to SIT study-abroad program alumni who want to return to the country of their program to pursue further development projects that benefit human rights in that region.
+The Swanson Fellowship annually awards fellowships to SIT (School for International Training) Study Abroad program alumni who want to return to the country of their program to pursue further development projects that benefit human rights in that region.

 For more information and application form go to the website above.